yswery/PHP-DNS-SERVER/README.md

 $dns->start();
 ```

-And Here is us querying it and seeing the response
+And here is us querying it and seeing the response
 ```
 $ dig @127.0.0.1 test.com A +short
 111.111.111.111